datafatmunger/dae.archive/k8s/README.md

 ### Storage

 When running docker compose in local development environments, the local storage is used to map storage volumes.
-In Azure however, we need to select Azure storage account type storage to map to the containers.
-There is a simple way of specifying an Azure file share in a Kubernetes deployment.
+In Azure however, we need to select _Azure storage account_ type storage to map to the containers.

+There is a simple way of specifying an _Azure Files_ share in a Kubernetes deployment.
 However, that method lacks control over the mount options of the volume.
 Sadly, the default mount options do not allow for symlinks to be created.
-The node processes rely on creating symlinks and are therefore incompatible with the default mount options.
-Luckily, there is another method of mapping the Azure storage to the Kubernetes cluster: persistent volumes.
+Luckily, there is another method of mapping file shares to the Kubernetes cluster: persistent volumes.
 By configuring persistent volume objects in the Kubernetes cluster we can configure the mount options of the file shares.
-That way we can enable symlink support, and control default ownership and permissions.
+That way we can enable symlink support, and control (hardcoded) ownership and permissions.

+But if we desire full unix filesystem capabilities, without hardcoded ownership and permissions, we must use _Azure Disks_ storage.
+Using such storage comes with a few constraints.
+Disks are only available in the _Premium Storage_ tier.
+To use premium storage in AKS we require a Kubernetes node of a select set of VM sizes.
+Not every VM size supports premium storage use.
+Another limitation of using premium storage is reflected in the storage replication options: only locally redundant storage (LRS) is available.
+And finally, _Azure Disks_ volumes can only be accessed by one pod at a time, while _Azure Files_ volumes can be shared across multiple pods.

 ## Instructions